mcr/ipsecme-ikev2-sa-ts-payloads/draft-kampati-ipsecme-ikev2-sa-ts-payloads-opt.md

 both IKE SAs and Child SAs rekeying are supported by the two sides.
 The responder can react based on the received rekeying message.

-## Negotiation of Support for Optimizing Optional Payload at Rekeying IKE SAs and Child SAs {#negotiation}
+## Negotiation of Support for Optimizing Payloads at Rekeying IKE SAs and Child SAs {#negotiation}

-The initiator indicates its support for optimizing optional payloads at rekeying IKE SAs and Child SAs by including a Notify payload of type MINIMAL_REKEY_SUPPORTED in the IKE_AUTH request message.
+The initiator indicates its support for optimizing payloads at rekeying IKE SAs and Child SAs by including a Notify payload of type MINIMAL_REKEY_SUPPORTED in the IKE_AUTH request message.
 By observing the MINIMAL_REKEY_SUPPORTED notification in the received